coin-vision/coin-vision/web-app/README.md

 ```

-Point browser to http://localhost:8888/ and coin picture
+Point browser to http://localhost:8888/ and upload coin picture